AksharPrajapati/Namaste-React/README.md

 ## Why do we use super(props) in constructor?
 - it allows us to use this keyword from parent class of React.

+# -------------- Episode 09 -------------- #

+## When and why do we need lazy()?
+- lazy() is used to load components lazily, which helps reduce the initial bundle size and improve performance, especially in large-scale applications like Make My Trip.
+It loads components only when needed, enhancing efficiency.

+## What is suspense?
+- Suspense is a component that provides a boundary for lazy-loaded components, showing a fallback content (e.g., a loading spinner) while the lazy component is loading.

+## Why do we get this error: "A component suspended while responding to synchronous input.
+This will cause the UI to be replaced with a loading indicator.
+To fix, updates that suspend should be wrapped with startTransition"?
+How does suspense fix this error?
+- This error occurs because React tries to load a lazy component that is not rendered during the initial rendering.
+The component takes time to load, and React shows a loading indicator in the meantime.
+Using suspense allows React to wait for the component to load without blocking the entire UI, preventing this error and providing a better user experience.

+## Advantages and disadvantages of using this code-splitting pattern?
+ - Advantages:

+Reduced Initial Load Time: Loads only necessary components initially, speeding up initial rendering.
+Improved Performance: Decreases the amount of code that needs to be downloaded and parsed.
+Better User Experience: Provides faster and more responsive UI interactions.

+- Disadvantages:

+Initial Setup Complexity: Requires additional setup and configuration.
+Potential Loading Delays: May introduce delays when loading components for the first time.
+Debugging Challenges: Can complicate debugging due to the asynchronous loading of components.

+## When and why do we need suspense?
+- Suspense is needed when we are using lazy() to load components.
+It provides a fallback UI while the component is loading, improving the user experience by preventing a blank or incomplete UI during the load time.